dylanfried/transcription-machine/context.md

 - File management and persistence are intentionally deferred from the MVP to reduce complexity.
 - MVP is fully functional and ready for use.
 - All components are modular and designed to support future feature additions.
+- Current implementation uses a timeline-focused layout with inline annotations rather than a sidebar approach.